 We all know that in Gainesville, humidity is pretty much a given throughout the year.
-Two things are a given in Gainesville: high pollen counts in the spring, and high humidity…always.
+In fact, there are two things we can count on: high pollen counts in the spring, and high humidity…always.
 And with spring just getting under way, we’re heading into that time of the year when the worst of both meld into one big environmental mess that wreaks havoc on our sinuses.
 While we tend to look for help wherever we can find it, one source often goes unnoticed: our floors.
 Indeed, the floors in our home can be a surprising source of both allergies and relief.
 Here’s a quick look at how.

 Carpet and Allergies: It’s Probably Not What You Think